Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 ##### **Example 6: What is research data for me?**

-* Format, time needed:
+* Format, time needed

     * Individual/pairs, 15 minutes

-* Topic:
+* Topic

     * [Open Research Data](/02OpenScienceBasics/02OpenResearchDataAndMaterials.md)

-* Learning objectives:
+* Learning objectives

     * Know their own research data and data in their field of research

-* Exercise description:
+* Exercise description

     * Let the participants think about the last articles they wrote/read.
 Was there supplementary material (e.g., tables, images)?
 Let them write down examples and types of research data in their field of work.
 What information or data would they need in order to reanalyze the study?
 What would be needed for their own dissertation/article to be understood properly?
 Let them present their results either in pairs/groups and then in the plenary

-* Materials and tools needed:
+* Materials and tools needed

     * A piece of paper and a pen

-* Level of prior knowledge needed:
+* Level of prior knowledge needed

     * No prior knowledge needed

-* Things to bear in mind:
+* Things to bear in mind

     * Give the participants enough time to brainstorm